miniquinox/Time-lapse_Automation_Backend/README.md

 G1 Z2.0 F3000 ; Move Z Axis up little to prevent scratching of Heat Bed
 G1 X5 Y20 Z0.3 F5000.0 ; Move over to prevent blob squish

-**11. Delete the content in the "End-Gcode" cell and replace it with the following:**
+11. **Delete the content in the "End-Gcode" cell and replace it with the following:**
 > G91 ;Relative positioning\n
 G1 E-2 F2700 ;Retract a bit\n
 G1 E-2 Z0.2 F2400 ;Retract and raise Z\n